0atman/noboilerplate/scripts/37-functional-rust.md

 It's not "C++ but better".

 It's Haskell standing on Lisp's shoulders, hiding in C's coat to sneak into _PRDCTN_.
-(The fancy nightclub where all the popular language's hang out)
+(The fancy nightclub where all the popular languages hang out)

 Let's look at how Rust can manage side effects